 Houseflies feed on liquid or semi-liquid items and foods that are touched by saliva.
 They are commonly active during the daytime and are said to rest during night-time.
 Household waste often attracts houseflies and they can multiply rapidly in garbage cans and compost bins.
-With a few of these DIY fly traps placed around your home you’ll be able to get rid of them in short order.
+With a few of these DIY fly traps placed around your home, you’ll be able to get rid of them in short order.

 DIY Fly Trap Materials

 In this tutorial, I will be showing you a safe and efficient way of eliminating houseflies.
 This homemade fly trap is a family-friendly solution which is simple, inexpensive and efficient.

 To start, gather all the materials needed for your homemade fly trap: